vengardus/django-crud-api/readme.md

-# CRUD AṔI IN DJANGO
+# CRUD Api in Django
 Used as BackEnd for nextJs13-firsapp

 ## REQUIREMENTS